ARM-software/arm-systemready/docs/log_parser_guide.md

 6. Write to output JSON
 ```

+**BSA/SBSA nested rules**:
+- The BSA/SBSA parser uses a rule stack so any number of nested rule groups can be represented.
+- A top-level rule is emitted as a testcase.
+Rules that run inside it are emitted under recursive `subtests`.
+- Each BSA/SBSA subtest contains `sub_Test_Number`, `sub_Test_Description`, `sub_test_result`, `sub_Test_Level`, and `sub_Test_Path`.
+- `sub_Test_Path` mirrors the log nesting and is stable for comparison with the log and precise waiver matching.
+- Only rules with a completed `Result:` line are emitted as completed JSON entries.

 ### 5. json_to_html.py (per suite)
 **Purpose**: Generate HTML reports from JSON

 **Outputs**:
 - Detailed HTML: Complete test breakdown
 - Summary HTML: Pass/Fail counts, embedded in main summary
+- BSA/SBSA HTML renders nested `subtests` recursively with indentation.

 **Template Variables**:
 - Test suite name